Newbury Building Society

 3. Subject to the other provisions of these conditions, we are liable for losses due to a delay or error by us in carrying out your instructions to make or stop a payment, or for unauthorised payments, but our liability will be limited to:

-• The amount of such payment; and
+1. The amount of such payment; and

-4. We will not have any liability to you under Condition 14.3 if any of the circumstances mentioned in Conditions 18.3 or 18.4 caused the delay or error.
+4. We will not have any liability to you under Condition 16.3 if any of the circumstances mentioned in Conditions 20.3 or 20.4 caused the delay or error.

-6. Service of notices
+2. Service of notices

 2. We will not be liable for a delay in the postal service.
-We will endeavour to use email, secure message or other means of communication where you agree, subject to what we can reasonably provide.
+We will endeavour to use email, secure message, or other means of communication where you agree, subject to what we can reasonably provide.

-7. Your data
+3. Your data

-2. We will provide our Privacy Notice and CRAIN to you when you enter into a contractual relationship with us, for example, during the new savings account application process.
+2. We will provide our Privacy Notice and CRAIN to you when you enter a contractual relationship with us, for example, during the new savings account application process.
 We will ask you to confirm that you have received it.

 3. Our Privacy Notice and CRAIN may be updated from time to time.
 If we are going to use your personal data for any new purposes, we will change the Privacy Notice and update you on our website and on branch notices.